Chinese sword: Song dynasty (960–1279)

-Some warriors and bandits duel wielded daos to break deadlocks in confined terrain during the late Song dynasty.
+Some warriors and bandits dual-wielded daos to break deadlocks in confined terrain during the late Song dynasty.

 Many of the Song dynasty's soldiers wielded 2 handed long swords as their weapon to fight against the incoming nomadic cavalry of the North.
 According to the Xu Zizhi Tongjian Changbian, written in 1183, the "Horse Beheading Dao" (zhanmadao) was a two handed long saber with a 93.6 cm blade, 31.2 cm hilt, and ring pommel.
 The zhanmadao was the main 2 handed long sword used against cavalry, but other long sabers like the podao and modao were also used.

 Besides very long swords, the Song dynasty also used short but wide daos as sidearms called Shou Dao(手刀), meaning "hand saber".
 These daos were good for short range melee, being short and easy to move but also thick and having the force to chop through heavy armor.